CoKrokToUpadek/GitHubGetRepositoriesTask/ReadMe.md

    HttpHeaders headers = new HttpHeaders();
    headers.setContentType(MediaType.APPLICATION_JSON);
 ````
 secures application ability to use ExceptionHandler in situations mentioned above.
-Also, I know that app still have
+I know that app still have
 holes in therms of possible errors but ive tired to not make the project too bloated.

 I couldn't figure out how to filter out forked repositories using api parameters